-If a child is in immediate danger or is at risk of harm a referral must be made to children's MASH and/or the police immediately.
+If a child is in immediate danger or is at risk of harm a referral must be made to Child Advice and Duty Service and/or the police immediately.

 If it is not possible to speak to the DSL or Deputy DSL, or if there would be an unwarranted delay by doing so, the member of staff must contact the Dorset LADO to discuss concerns.
 In these circumstances, the DSL must be informed about the referral as soon as possible.